savaslabs/savaslabs.github.io/_posts/2018-06-26-why-you-need-https.md

 A bold, if slightly controversial statement, but for ambitious organizations like the folks we're fortunate enough to work with each day, HTTPS-only is the standard in mid 2018 and beyond.
 Given the benefits, the lifted previous barriers, and the opportunity for the future, very few organization have a good reason not to exclusively serve their sites over HTTPS.

 Have we convinced you yet?
 Great!
-Stay tuned for some guidance on how to make the move.
+Read [part two](/2018/08/01/how-to-move-to-https.html) for some assistance on how to make the move.

-{% comment %} TODO: Update link when deploying the next blog post {% endcomment %}

 ## Additional resources